Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Related work

-Finally, when multiple objects are scattered around the environment, the robots must effectively determine the order in which the objects are tidied.
-Furuta et al. constructed a system for local-rule-aware robot task planning to tidy up a detected object with Probabilistic Object Location's Map (POLM) generated by the long-term episodic memory related to objects~\cite{ref:furuta2018everyday}.
-The POLM for each object label is generated by Multivariate Gaussian Mixture Model (MVGMM) from a database of object labels and positions acquired in advance.
-The robot tidies up the objects below a certain threshold of the probability of the object position.
-The average value of MVGMM, which is the maximum probability location in the POLM, is given as the tidy-up target location.
-However, the tidy-up planning is considered only when one object is given, and not considered when a plurality of general objects is observed.
-Therefore, we propose a tidy-up planning method that can deal with multiple objects in an efficient order.
+{ Finally, when multiple objects are scattered in the environment, the robot must effectively determine the order in which the objects should be tidied up.
+Furuta et al. constructed a system for local-rule-aware robot task planning to tidy up a detected object with probabilistic object location map generated by the long-term episodic memory related to the objects~\cite{ref:furuta2018everyday}.
+However, the above tidy-up planning is considered only when one object is provided: it is not applicable when a plurality of general objects is observed.
+Therefore, we propose a tidy-up planning method that can deal with multiple objects in an efficient order. }

+{Given these distinct aspects, we consider that our method can complement the shortcomings of the aforementioned works.}